-If option 2 was selected, the rule set must be adjusted thus:
+If option 2 was selected, the rule set must be adjusted like this:

-Action Src Iface Src Net Dest Iface Dest Net Parameters 1 SAT any all-nets core wan_ip http SETDEST 10.10.10.5 80 2 NAT lan lannet any all-nets All 3 Allow any all-nets core wan_ip http
+Action Src Iface Src Net Dest Iface Dest Net Parameters 1 SAT any all-nets core wan_ip http SETDEST 10.10.10.5 80 2 NAT lan lannet core wan_ip All 3 Allow any all-nets core wan_ip http

 This means that the number of rules does not need to be increased.
-This is good as long as all interfaces can be entrusted to communicate with the web server.
-However, if, at a later point, you add an interface that cannot be entrusted to communicate with the web server, separate Drop rules would have to be placed before the rule granting all machines access to the web server.
+This is good as long as all interfaces can be trusted to communicate with the web server.
+If, however, at a later point we add an interface that cannot be trusted to communicate with the web server, separate Drop rules would have to be placed before the rule granting all machines access to the web server.